All Year: Yes

 FOOD & ACCOMMODATION

 The kitchen has a water filter, fridge, electric frypan and a hot plate, a microwave and a small griller oven, plenty of pans, cutlery and crockery.
 We provide all food for your self-catering.
 You tell us what you like to eat and we will endeavour to provide it.
+(If you love cooking we will love eating with you.)

 It has a queen size bed (with mosquito net if needed) and a single bed.
 It is ideally suited to a couple, friends or siblings traveling together.
 We provide all the linen.
 Bathroom/toilet are en-suite.
 We have a clothes washing machine and dryer in the house.